 American Madness: Mental Illness in History and Culture

-Ethnic and New Immigrant Writing in the United States
+Ethnic and New Immigrant Writing

-This course will consider the development of ‘ethnic’ and new immigrant literature in the United States from the late 19th century to the contemporary era.
-It will examine a range of texts from life-writing to short fiction and the novel by writers from a range of ethno-cultural backgrounds, including Irish, Jewish, Caribbean and Asian American.
+This module will consider the development of ‘ethnic’ and new immigrant literature in the United States from the late 19th century to the contemporary era.
+You will examine a range of texts from life-writing to short fiction and the novel by writers from a range of ethno-cultural backgrounds, including Irish, Jewish, Caribbean and Asian American.
 Issues for discussion will include the claiming of the United States by new immigrant and ‘ethnic’ writers; race and ethnicity; gender, class and sexuality; labour and economic status; the uses and re-writing of American history and ‘master narratives’; the impact of US regionalism; how writers engage with the American canon; multiculturalism and the ‘culture wars’; and the growth of ‘ethnic’ American writing and Ethnic Studies as academic fields.

 History of the Civil Rights Movement